 There are many plants used for indoor decoration and indoor landscaping purposes.
 They brighten offices, lobbies, meeting rooms and other interior areas and there are numerous benefits of plants for offices and workspaces.
-Sometimes offices and businesses prefer a pop or green and some prefer to have bright, colorful flowering plants.
+Sometimes offices and businesses prefer a pop of green and some prefer to have bright, colorful blooming plants.
 However, one of the key prerequisites of office plants is that they be relatively easy to care for and able to thrive in places with low light.

 Regardless of what your office needs, one plant you may want to consider for your office or commercial property is the calathea plant.
 There is a wide variety that are green or that flower.
 Calathea plants do well in low light, but there are also aspects that can make them a challenge.
 Here are the details you need to know when determining if a calathea plant is right for you.
 If you have questions or needs for office plants or interior landscaping contact Ambius today.

 The Calathea plant is a popular plant used for indoor office decoration purposes.
 It is often used in homes and businesses as well.
 It is a type of plant that prefers indirect lighting, which means makes it perfect for indoor usage and office buildings.
 Calathea plants are popular for indoor purposes because they are generally easy to care for and they look great, offering bright green plants to liven up indoor spaces.